-- (a) Subject to Clause 4.2 above, in formulating its Charges, and subject to ARTC having an obligation under Clause 2.3 of the Indicative Access Agreement, ARTC will not have regard to: - (i) the identity of the Applicant; and - (ii) whether or not the Applicant is a Government Authority. - (b) Subject to Clause 4.2 above, in formulating its Charges, ARTC will not differentiate between Applicants in circumstances where: - (i) the characteristics of the Services are alike; and - (ii) the Applicants are operating within the same end market.
+- (a) In formulating its Charges, and subject to ARTC having an obligation under Clause 2.3 of the Indicative Access Agreement, ARTC will not have regard to: - (i) the identity or characteristics of the Applicant; and - (ii) whether or not the Applicant is a Government Authority. - (b) In formulating its Charges, ARTC will not differentiate between Applicants in circumstances where: - (i) the characteristics of the Services are alike; and - (ii) the Applicants are operating within the same end market.

-For the purposes of this clause, ARTC will determine whether the characteristics of two Services are alike having regard to matters including but without limitation location, duration and quality of the Train Path, nature of Train consist, characteristics of the Service, longevity of Access, arrival and departure times of the day and week.
+For the purposes of this clause, ARTC shall determine whether the characteristics of two Services are alike having regard to matters including but without limitation location, duration and quality of the Train Path, nature of Train consist, characteristics of the Service, longevity of Access, arrival and departure times of the day and week.